-Best Castle Towns in Japan:
+Best Castle Towns and Samurai Districts in Japan: Top Spots to Explore

 On this page, you’ll explore the history, the structure of these castles, and the top castles in Japan, including essential visitor information like ticket prices and how long to spend at each site.